trustoverip/tswg-cesr-specification/spec/spec.md

 The Version String, `v` field shall be the first field in any top-level field map of any interleaved JSON, CBOR, or MGPK serialization.
 It provides a regular expression target for determining a serialized field map's serialization format and size (character count) of its enclosing field map.
 A Stream parser may use the Version String to extract and deserialize (deterministically) any serialized Stream field maps.
 Each field map in a Stream may use a different serialization type from the JSON, CBOR, or MGPK set.

-The format of the Version String is `PPPPVVVKKKKBBBB_`.
+The format of the Version String is `PPPPVVVKKKKBBBB.`.
 It is 16 characters in length and is divided into five parts:
 * Protocol: `PPPP` four character version string (for example, `KERI` or `ACDC`)
 * Version: `VVV` three character major minor version (described below)
 * Serialization kind: `KKKK` four character string of the types (`JSON`, `CBOR`, `MGPK`, `CESR`)
 * Serialization length: `BBBB` integer encoded in Base64
-* terminator character `_`
+* version 2.XX terminator character `.`

 The first four characters, `PPPP` indicate the protocol.
 Each genus of a given CESR code table set may support multiple protocols.